-This article sets out the basics of child support law in Alberta.
+This article sets out the basics of child support law in British Columbia.
 However, it does not offer legal advice.
-The information set out here is no substitute for an experienced Calgary child support lawyer.
+The information set out here is no substitute for a Vancouver child support lawyer.

 With that disclaimer out of the way, read on to learn:

 - how to claim child support

 - how to ensure you aren't overpaying child support

 - how to resolve child support disputes affordably

 - what types of expenses must be shared